 A 72-year-old woman injured herself after she tripped outside a shopping center.
 She alleged that the fall was due to an uneven portion of the sidewalk.
 The plaintiff claimed a fracture to the distal radius of her right arm/wrist as a result of the fall.
 The defendants in the suit, a private business, and the city government, denied liability.
 Ultimately, the parties agreed to a $31,500 pre-trial settlement.

 1990, Maryland: $18,000 Settlement

 A 66-year-old woman slipped and fell while attempting to walk up steps leading into a retail store.
 She alleged that the icy steps caused her to fall, resulting in fractures of her distal fibula and tibia.
 At trial, the defense argued that the icy condition was obvious and that the plaintiff was aware of the potential danger the steps posted.
-The trial was bifurcated and the court found in favor of the plaintiff on the issue of liability.
+The trial was bifurcated.
+The court found in favor of the plaintiff on liability.
 Before the damages portion of the trial could begin, the parties agreed to an $18,000 settlement.

 - A deeper dive into the value of slip and fall cases in Maryland

 Getting a Slip and Fall Lawyer in Baltimore

 If you were injured in a fall and don’t believe it was your fault, you may be entitled to compensation.
 Contact Miller & Zois at 800-553-8082 or get a free online consultation.
 Our firm only handles serious injury and wrongful death cases.